HenHar/tfServing_docker_AWS/README.md

 # Add https support with caddy and nip.io
 * caddy also provides a reverse_proxy so that only port :80 and :443 of the EC2 instance needs to be open to the internet
 * you have to register a domain or you can use nip.io for https support
+* adjust security group and delete inbound rule for port :8501

 ### install caddy
 ```